datagrok-ai/public/help/develop/how-to/custom-file-viewers.md

 ```

 This is it!
 Once a [package](../develop.md#packages) containing that function is published,
-the platform will automatically create the corresponding viewer once user selects the file with the
+the platform will automatically create the corresponding viewer when user selects the file with the
 specified extension.
 Here's how it looks:

 ![](../../access/file-shares-file-viewers.gif)